bogdangutorovych/ImageComparator/README.md

 # ImageComparator

-This compares two images and findes areas wich are different
+This application compares two images and finds areas wich are different